 The rest of this paper is organized as follows.
 Section II outlines the system model we considered in the paper.
 The cooperative wireless mesh access networks and the non-cooperative counterpart are investigated in Section III and Section IV, respectively.
-The performance evaluation is discussed in Section V and Section VI concludes this paper.
+An extension of our model is discussed in Section V and the performance evaluation is provided in Section VI.
+Finally, Section VII concludes this paper.